jprausch/Lookout-Server/README.md

         ✓ should return 200
         ✓ should return 200
         ✓ should return 200
+        ✓ add base ip, should return 200
+        ✓ add broadcast ip, should return 200
         ✓ should return 200
     Get and Delete Tests
       Get Valid URL
-        ✓ should return 200 and valid data
-      Delete Valid URL
+        ✓ should return 200 and valid data with base and broadcast IPs on bad list Delete Valid URL
         ✓ should return 200
       Get InValid URL